Rothenburg, Germany:

 Read More: Top 10 Things To Do In Rothenburg

-Historical Overview Of Rothenburg:
+Historical Overview Of Rothenburg ob der Tauber:

-Shortly after Rothenburg was annexed into Bavaria in 1802, tourists start arriving at the picture-perfect village.
+Shortly after Rothenburg was annexed into Bavaria in 1802, tourists started arriving at the picture-perfect village.
 By 1880 preservation laws were quickly passed to prevent the city from modernizing.
 The Medieval time capsule attracted artists and tourists from all over Europe.
 It was the beauty of the city that ultimately saved it from being completely destroyed by American artillery in WW2.
 There was heavy damage from aircraft bombing, but thankfully it has been repaired through donations.
-Today Rothenburg is one of the most magical places on allowing you to step back in time.
+Today Rothenburg ob der Tauber is one of the most magical places on allowing you to step back in time.